Property Managers Fob Guide

 We recommend the NICE fob as we can securely pre-programme them at our offices and send them directly to the user ready to use.

-All our fobs are posted via UK Royal Mail and signed for delivery so that we have proof that the correct person has received the fob for added site security.
+All our fobs are posted via UK Royal Mail and signed for delivery to prove that the correct person has received the fob for added site security.

 Also, as each fob box is numbered, we can delete this fob from operation as long as you provide us with the number from its box.